Using Content Security Policy (CSP) to secure web applications

 Content-Security-Policy: script-src 'nonce-uG2bsk6JIH923nsvp01n24KE'

-<script>alert('Hello from Netsparker');</script>
+<script>alert('Hello from Invicti');</script>

-Content-Security-Policy: script-src 'sha256-db9763638d4e260082532ed81baf740fe3589b0920ce6039233435abfdbc9ef7'
+Content-Security-Policy: script-src 'sha256-f184cc7e1ab4bd53d5e217bcb22ad5a7de2833f03ee4957553af43ea5626bb12'

-Page-level CSP Directives
+Page-level CSP directives

 To improve security for older websites with lots of legacy HTTP pages, you can use the upgrade-insecure-requests directive to rewrite insecure URLs.
-This instructs user agents to change HTTP to HTTPS in URL schemes and can be invaluable when you still have multiple HTTP URLs.
+This instructs user agents to change HTTP to HTTPS in URL schemes and can be invaluable when you still have many HTTP URLs.

 Content-Security-Policy-Report-Only: default-src 'self'; ...;